 - Water bottle pocket; Secure TLS ID pocket for a luggage tag

-- 2 main compartments with many organizational compartments
+- Two main compartments with many organizational compartments

 - Fold-down shelf for splitting the main compartment in half